Information-Theoretic Analysis of Unsupervised Domain Adaptation

 Let $\ell:\mathcal{Y}\times \mathcal {Y} \rightarrow \mathbb{R}_0^+$ be a loss function.
 The population risk for each $w\in \mathcal {W}$ in the target domain is defined as

 and a good UDA algorithm hopes to return a weight $w$ that minimizes this risk.
-Since $\mu'$ is unknown, one often use recourse to the empirical risk in the source domain, defined as
+Since $\mu'$ is unknown, one often uses recourse to the empirical risk in the source domain, defined as

-Generalization error in this setting measures how well the hypothesis returned from the algorithm generalize from the source-domain training sample to the target-domain unknown distribution $\mu'$.
+Generalization error in this setting measures how well the hypothesis returned from the algorithm generalizes from the source-domain training sample to the target-domain unknown distribution $\mu'$.
 Taking into account the stochastic nature of the algorithm $\mathcal {A}$, a natural notion of generalization error for UDA can be defined by

 where the expectation in the first expression is taken over the joint distribution of $(W,S)\sim P_{W|S}\times\mu^{\otimes n}$, and the expectation of the second expression is taken over the joint distribution of $(W,S,S'_{X'})\sim P_{W|S,S'_{X'}}\times\mu^{\otimes n}\times P_{X'}^{\otimes m}$.